fontforge/fontforge.github.io/en-US/downloads/mac.md

 Then install FontForge:

 1. Download this ZIP file: [FontForge.app.zip](http://fuuko.libferris.com/osx/packages/201309/18_2152/FontForge.app.zip) (release made on 2013-09-18)
+2. Unzip it, move the `FontForge.app` file to `/Applications` and open it in the normal way - double click it, drag it to the dock, use Launcher, Spotlight or Quicksilver...

+   **You must not move it to `/Applications/Fonts` or `Home/Applications` or anywhere else**

-2. Unzip it, move the `FontForge.app` file to `/Applications` and open it in the normal way.
-(In 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`) The first time FontForge runs it can take a while, depending on how many fonts you have installed, so please be patient.
+   If you use 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`)

+The first time FontForge runs it can take a while, depending on how many fonts you have installed, so please be patient.
 It loads quickly after the first time.
-3. When you see the 'Open Font' window click the `New` button.

 Next time you with to start FontForge, just open it in the normal way and it will automatically start XQuartz for you.